Living Resource

 Tool-using agents and workflow automation Qwen3.6-35B-A3B or Llama 4 Maverick Native tool-calling support, strong structured output, broad ecosystem adoption.
 35B-A3B is the practical starting band; Maverick is datacenter-only at 400B total / 17B active.
 Agent quality depends as much on orchestration and evals as on the base model.
 DeepSeek V3.2-Speciale drops tool calling — use standard V3.2 if you need agentic behavior.

-Top-end open reasoning and large-scale inference DeepSeek-V3.2 GPT-5-class reasoning with integrated thinking and tool-use under MIT.
-Speciale variant exceeds GPT-5 on math/reasoning but drops tool calling.
+Top-end open reasoning and large-scale inference DeepSeek-V3.2 Frontier-scale reasoning with integrated thinking and tool-use under MIT.
+Speciale variant is optimized for deep reasoning but drops tool calling.
 Datacenter-class serving (685B parameters, DeepSeek Sparse Attention for long-context efficiency).
 Too large for most local teams; API or cloud serving is the realistic path.

-Omnimodal — speech + vision + text in one model Qwen3.5-Omni Native omnimodal trained on 100M+ hours of audio-visual data.
+Omnimodal — speech + vision + text in one model Qwen3.5-Omni Native omnimodal model supporting text, image, audio, and audiovisual content.
 Strong audio-visual reasoning and streaming speech generation.
 Datacenter-class for full quality; smaller real-time alternative is MiniCPM-o 4.5 (9B).
 Production omni stacks need careful real-time orchestration; streaming speech latency is the main constraint.

-Vision-language understanding Gemma 4 (E4B or 26B MoE) or Qwen3.6-35B-A3B Gemma 4 is Google's current open multimodal family with up to 256K context under Apache 2.0.
+Vision-language understanding Gemma 4 (E4B, 12B Unified, or 26B MoE) or Qwen3.6-35B-A3B Gemma 4 is Google's current open multimodal family with up to 256K context under Apache 2.0.
+The 12B Unified release (June 2026) adds an encoder-free multimodal design.
 Qwen3.6 handles vision natively.
-Gemma 4 E2B/E4B run on consumer GPUs; 26B MoE on prosumer hardware.
+Gemma 4 E2B/E4B run on consumer GPUs; 12B Unified and 26B MoE on prosumer hardware.
 For true video grounding, pointing, and counting, prefer Molmo 2 — it is purpose-built for grounded visual reasoning.

 Edge or low-footprint multimodal MiniCPM-V 4.6 (1.3B) or Gemma 4 E2B Edge-friendly visual models for phones, IoT, and lightweight servers.
 Apache 2.0.
 Runs on consumer hardware with 4–8GB VRAM, sometimes CPU-only.
 Capability ceiling is real — pick for footprint, not absolute accuracy.